gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Use Java home to choose toolchain for cross compilation

-For selecting a Java toolchain for cross compilation you can now use <a href="javadoc/org/gradle/api/tasks/compile/ForkOptions.html#getJavaHome()">ForkOptions.javaHome</a>.
+For selecting a Java toolchain for cross compilation you can now use [ForkOptions.javaHome](javadoc/org/gradle/api/tasks/compile/ForkOptions.html#getJavaHome\(\)).
 Gradle will detect the version of the Java installation and use the right compiler from the installation.
 Setting `ForkOptions.executable` has been deprecated in favor of this new way of choosing the Java compiler for cross-compilation.